-Returns True if at least one value is successfully removed, False otherwise zremrangebylex (name, min, max)
+Returns True if at least one value is successfully removed, False otherwise zremrangebyrank (name: str, min: float, max: float) \rightarrow redpipe.futures.Future[int][int] Remove a range of element between the rank start and stop both included.

 Remove all elements in the sorted set between the lexicographical range specified by min and max.